chef/automate/components/docs-chef-io/content/automate/ha_cert_deployment.md

 Custom certificates can be added during deployment for different services.

-## Common certificate for all the nodes of a service
+## Setting common certificate for all the nodes of a service

 The following services support custom certificates: